Kartaverse/Kartaverse-Docs/docs/tutorials.md

 Hugh Hou has published several Resolve/Fusion centric VR tutorials on his YouTube channel.

+### kvrViewer and kvrCropStereo

+This video covers the usage of the kvrViewer and kvrCropStereo nodes.
+The presentation covers how to edit Canon R7 and Canon R5C VR180 footage using DaVinci Resolve 19: [No Subscription!
+Edit Canon R7 & R5C VR180 in DaVinci Resolve - Free EOS VR Utility Alternative](https://www.youtube.com/watch?v=kwVlVEXg3og)

 ### Reframe360Ultra

 This video covers the usage of Reframe360Ultra for reframing videos: